-What is trade logistics?
+What is retail logistics?

 How does retail logistics work?

-Basically, trade logistics deals with the question of whether a trading company handles certain trade goods directly and sends them through service partners to the customer, retailer as well as supplier or whether the trade goods are stored beforehand.
+Basically, retail logistics deals with the question of whether a retail company handles certain goods directly and sends them to customers, retailers and suppliers through service partners or whether the goods are stored beforehand.
 The faster the goods arrive at the customer or supplier, the better.
-Managing this is a major challenge for every retail company and thus for retail logistics.
+Achieving this is a major challenge for every retail company and therefore for retail logistics.

-What is the goal of retail logistics?
+What is the aim of retail logistics?

 The primary goal of retail logistics is the effective provision of all merchandise and sales goods in the goods distribution centers in order to minimize storage costs and generate the optimum profit for a retail company.
 Both the optimization of the management processes and the logistics processes in conjunction with a merchandise management system that meets the customer's requirements will ultimately make a retail company successful.

 To ensure that certain products and merchandise are always available at the point of sale (POS), the flow of goods must be carefully thought out and systematically planned in advance.
 If a retail company has understood the aim of retail logistics, this has the great advantage of not having to store merchandise and sales goods for very long, but rather to handle the respective goods and merchandise more frequently and ship them immediately to customers or manufacturers through the relevant service partners.

 In terms of increasing digitalization and customer expectations, retail logistics has taken on a very important and significant role now and in the future.
 This means that without a good strategy and a carefully thought-out concept, there can be no well-functioning retail logistics for either industry or retail.
 Only by constantly developing and changing individual logistics processes in retail and distribution logistics can all customer requirements be met and a company's profits maximized."
 Back to Glossary Index